cheqd/governance/contributing/major-network-changes/README.md

 These will be discussed in turn.

-## Informal off-chain proposal
+### Informal off-chain proposal

-Rather than making a proposal directly to the Network, proposals SHOULD first be made off-chain.&#x20;
+Rather than making a proposal directly to the Network, proposals SHOULD first be made off-chain.

 Off-chain governance is vital for building a healthy and active governance community.